Sage-Bionetworks/genie-bpc-brca-landscape-manu/README.md

 - A Synapse account which has taken the quiz granting data download rights for GENIE (**link?**)
 - The [synapser](https://r-docs.synapse.org/articles/synapser.html) R package, which will also require a python installation (follow instructions at that link).
 	- *Note:*  This is only used to acquire the data.
 It is technically possible to do this manually if needed.
--

-# Data

-We use GENIE BPC Breast release version 1.2, which is only available to GENIE consortium members.
-It should closely match the forthcoming Breast 2.0-public release, expected [here](https://www.synapse.org/Synapse:syn27056172/wiki/616631) sometime in the year 2025.

-The structure, processing and flow of data is described in detail in the PDF data guide, which will come out with the release.

 # Code structure